-Although each person’s situation is different, the information in this section provides a general overview of what may happen on the day of the surgery.
-Procedures vary between hospitals and according to whether you have surgery as an outpatient or inpatient.
+Here we provide a general overview of what may happen on the day of the surgery.
+Procedures vary between hospitals and according to whether you have surgery as an inpatient or outpatient.

 Learn more about:

 The hospital will give you a time to arrive, called the admission time.
 Arriving earlier doesn’t mean you’ll be admitted or have surgery sooner.
 When you’re admitted, you might not know the exact time of the surgery, but you’ll probably know if it will be in the morning or afternoon.
 Sometimes there are unexpected delays due to emergencies – the receptionists and nurses will keep you informed.

 Before you go to the operating theatre, a nurse will:

 - review your medical history and whether you have any allergies

 - place an identification band around your wrist or ankle

 - check your blood pressure, pulse and weight